shaharoded/NanoChatGPT2/README.md

 Currently, due to limitations in resources and time (lack of tagged responses and a reinforcement mechanism for feedback), this step is not implemented.
 However, feel free to extend the project and experiment with RLHF.

 ### 5. Try Your Model
 This project also offers a `playground.py` module that allows you to insert free prompts to a trained model of your choice (from `out` repository, generated after training at least 1 model).
+This module is added with functionality to collect user's feedback which might later be used to fine-tune the model based on RLHF.

 In order to start:

 ```bash
 python playground.py